- What Does an Architect Do?

 - 4 November 2020, Time 10.00-12.00

-The upcoming webinar is intended as a review of S.I.
+The webinar was intended as a review of S.I.
 9 as the general procedures have evolved over that 5 year period, including the formation of the BCMS; provide an understanding of associated risks and how to minimise them; provide practical advice to assist you in understanding critical considerations and the procedures that should be considered.
 It is also intended that the webinar will bring the implications of risk management into focus.

 Kathryn Meghen, CEO of the RIAI, said: “The RIAI is pleased to present the ‘BC(A)R Code of Good Practice for Designer and Certifier Roles – Edition 2’.
 The RIAI continually works to provide updated and relevant services for Members and we hope that members will find this new publication useful.
 We recommend that Members utilize the document when involved with any building project.
 The upcoming RIAI CPD online webinar series with three sessions will complement the guidance published.
 I would like to express our most sincere gratitude to all of the Members and RIAI Executive who contributed to the development of the new Code.”